Windsor Station Regeneration Project

 Project Information:

-Windsor Station Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 80 kilometres east of Mount Magnet in the mid-west Murchison region of Western Australia.
-It was registered in May 2018 and covers a project area of 95,403 hectares.
+Windsor Station Regeneration Project is a Human-Induced Regeneration (HIR) project located at Windsor Station, approximately 80km east of Mount Magnet in the Mid West region of Western Australia.
+It was registered in May 2018 and originally covered 95,403.29ha, though some areas were subsequently removed through variations in 2020 and 2022.

-Human-Induced Regeneration projects involve establishing permanent native forests by changing land management practices to encourage natural regrowth on land where it was previously suppressed for at least 10 years.
-In this project, the primary activity is managing the timing and extent of livestock grazing to allow native seed sources, rootstock, and lignotubers to regenerate into an even-aged native forest.
+Human-Induced Regeneration projects involve establishing permanent native forests by changing land management practices to assist natural regeneration.
+This methodology requires the land to have had native vegetation regrowth suppressed for at least 10 years prior to the project.
+The Windsor Station project specifically relies on managing the timing and extent of livestock grazing, which allows in-situ seeds, rootstocks, and lignotubers to regenerate into an even-aged native forest.